 Ghee is extracted from cultured or dairy milk butter, typically by melting the butter so that the butterfat in the boiling pot gets separated from the milk solids and moisture-content of the butter.
 With ghee, as conflicting to standard clarified butter, the butter is typically seethed for a time, which is accountable for a nuttier flavor.

 A Message to Vegans and the Vegan-Curious people

 Even with milk fats removed, ghee remains always an animal byproduct.
 However, integrative neurologist, Kulreet Chaudhary, M.D., author of The Prime: Prepare and Repair Your Body for Spontaneous Weight Loss advocates for the “mid path” when approaching veganism and counsels against dietary inflexibility.
-Although she remains mostly vegan herself, she includes grass-fed ghee in her diet as she “believed (and research say also) that this is the healthiest (and most humane and ecologically reverential) way to eat.” she says is ghee vegan or not, moderate ghee in diet offers lots of health benefits.
+Although she remains mostly vegan herself, she includes grass-fed ghee in her diet as she “believed (and research say also) that this is the healthiest (and most humane and ecologically reverential) way to eat.” she says is ghee vegan or not, moderate ghee in the diet offers lots of health benefits.

 Milkio grass-fed ghee is available for online purchase as well as in grocery stores for regular purchase.
 It is used by lots of vegan freaks overlooking is ghee vegan question completely.

 - Milkio is the only New Zealand exporter of ghee

-- The company’s range includes Organic Cow Ghee, Grass Fed Sheep Ghee,
+- The company’s range includes Organic Cow Ghee, Grass Fed Sheep Ghee